 Advent

-A four-week season of waiting and preparation before Christmas.
+A four-week season of waiting, hope, and preparation leading up to Christmas.

 Palm Sunday